Secure online checkout

 To reduce the potential of fairy rings occurring:

-1. Purchase good quality turf.
+1. Purchase high quality turf.

 2. Prepare your soil properly before installing turf or planting grass seed.